Twice the Fun in Frostburg & Cumberland

 The Twin Cities of the Maryland Mountains, the only limit to adventure is your imagination.

 Cumberland, long known as “The Gateway to the West,” is famed for its historic charm, mountain flavored art and music scene, and remarkable outdoors opportunities.
-Just an eight mile bike ride down the the Western Maryland Scenic Railroad trail, you’ll find Frostburg.
+Just an eight mile bike ride up the Western Maryland Scenic Railroad trail, you’ll find Frostburg.
 Home of Frostburg State University, it combines the eclectic hipness of a college town with the rugged roots of Mountain Maryland.
 Cumberland and Frostburg are a can’t miss two-fer when it comes to finding the perfect vacation!

 Cumberland and Frostburg are both designated as official Arts & Entertainment Districts in Maryland.
-In Cumberland you’ll find two exhibition spaces—the Saville Gallery and the Schwab Mountain Maryland Gallery—as well as the Cumberland Theatre and the Graphicus Atelier printmaking studio.
+In Cumberland you’ll find multiple exhibition spaces—the Saville Gallery and the Schwab Mountain Maryland Gallery—as well as the Cumberland Theatre and the Graphicus Atelier printmaking studio.
 Frostburg boasts art galleries and studios, and The Palace Theatre.
 This vintage Frostburg landmark shows a mix of classic, indie, documentary and foreign films in addition to hosting music, plays and speakers.

 Whether you’re looking to stay in a historic hotel, a quaint B&B or a large resort—you’ll find something wonderful in Frostburg and Cumberland.
 Hotel and lodging options include: